Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Offline Reinforcement Learning of the KL-soft RMDP

+\begin{defi}[Robustly Admissible Distributions] A distribution $\nu \!\in \!\Delta^{|\cS|\times|\cA|}$ is robustly admissible if there exists $h\!\ge\!
+0$ and a policy $\pi$ and transition probability $\hP{}\!\in\!\{P'\!:\!\KL(P'_{t;s,a}||P_{s,a})\!\le\!\beta\}$ (both can be non-stationary) such that $\nu(s,a) = \Pr(s_h,a_h|s_0\sim\rho, \pi,\hP{})$. \end{defi} \begin{assump}[Concentrability] The data-generating distribution $\mu$ satisfies concentrability if there exists a constant $C$ such that for any $\nu$ that is robustly admissible, $\max_{s,a}\frac{\nu(s,a)}{\mu(s,a)}\le C.$ \end{assump} \begin{rmk} The notion of robustly admissible distribution and concentrability are adapted from the the corresponding notions defined for the standard MDP setting \cite{chen2019information}, where they also demonstrate the necessity of this assumption for standard RL with function approximation.
+It would be an interesting open question whether Assumption \ref{assump:concentrability} is also necessary for robust RL settings.
 Recent works for standard offline RL also show that by considering variations of the RL algorithms (e.g. exploring pessimism \cite{xie2021bellman} or the primal-dual formulation \cite{zhan2022offline}), the concentrability assumption can be weakened to single-policy concentrability.
-Another interesting future direction is to study whether applying similar approaches for the regularized RMDP would result in the same improvement.
+Another interesting future direction is to study whether applying similar approaches for the soft RMDP would result in the same improvement.

 \end{rmk}